 Address Cultural Concerns

 Also, acknowledge that it will take time for your employees to trust that the robot is doing the right things and that an issue with a robot won’t reflect poorly on them.
-Software robots are faceless, but it’s human nature to want face-to-face interactions with colleagues.
-Some have gone so far as naming the robots and designating an empty desk as the robot’s, with an avatar placed on the desktop screen.
-But what will ultimately make employees comfortable with the new technology is a thorough understanding of why it’s being deployed, how it works and how it will help them and the company reach their performance goals.
+What will ultimately make employees comfortable with the new technology is a thorough understanding of why it’s being deployed, how it works and how it will help them and the company reach their performance goals.